KJ5CYM/homepage/README.md

 It's like a 90s website.

-The theme song is a high voltage Commodore 64 SID (converted to mp3) made on the 6581 chip.
+The theme song is a high voltage SID (converted to mp3) made on the Commodore 64's 6581 chip.